808th Support Brigade

-The 808th Pontoon-Bridge Brigade (MUNA3955) is a brigade level military unit of the Ukrainian Support Forces, part of the Armed Forces of Ukraine.
+The 808th Separate Support Brigade Dnistrovska (MUNA3955) is a brigade of the Ukrainian Support Forces of the Armed Forces of Ukraine.
 It was established in 1955 as part of the Soviet military presence in Romania.
 It is headquartered in Bilhorod-Dnistrovskyi.
 It has seen combat during both, the War in Donbass and the Russian invasion of Ukraine.

 History

-In 1955, it was established as a pontoon battalion in the Romanian city of Brăila, remaining stationed in Romania until redeployment to Bilhorod-Dnistrovskyi in 1958.
-In 1976, it became the 644th Separate Pontoon Bridge Battalion and later in 1980, the 194th Pontoon-Bridge Regiment becoming part of the 14th Guards Combined Arms Army.
+In 1955, the Brigade was established as a pontoon battalion in the Romanian city of Brăila, remaining stationed in Romania until redeployment to Bilhorod-Dnistrovskyi in 1958.
+In 1976, it became the 644th Separate Pontoon-Bridge Battalion and later in 1980, the 194th Pontoon-Bridge Regiment becoming part of the 14th Guards Combined Arms Army.